bennetdiaries/bennetdiaries.github.io/context/night-walkers.md

 title: The Society of Night Walkers - An Epistolary Community
 ---

-# The Society of Night Walkers: An Epistolary Community
+# The Society of Night Walkers - An Epistolary Community

 One of the most compelling discoveries within the Bennet Archive is not a single document, but the emergent shape of a hidden intellectual community.
 It was a society with no formal charter, no meetings, and no name until Bradbury Bennet himself coined one in a letter to Mrs. Finch: **The Society of Night Walkers**.
 This epistolary triangle, with Bennet as its hub, connected three brilliant but isolated minds: Bennet in the quietude of Somerset, Adelaide Finch in the drawing-room artifice of London, and Alaric Thorne amidst the industrial din of Manchester.